Coronavirus COVID-19 Updates: uc.edu/publichealth

 The Fernald Community Cohort consists of the 9782 persons who participated in the Fernald Medical Monitoring Program (FMMP) from 1990-2008.
-The FMMP was a eighteen-year medical surveillance program for community residents living near the former US Department
+The FMMP was an eighteen-year medical surveillance program for community residents living near the former US Department

-Because the cohort contains a large group of individuals without exposure, the data and biospecimens of the cohort can be used to address a wide range of research questions, both non-exposure related and exposure related.
+Because the cohort contains a large group of individuals without exposure, the data and biospecimens of the cohort can be used to address a wide range of research questions, both non-exposure-related and exposure-related.
 Large amounts

 Research Director: Susan M. Pinney, PhD, Susan.Pinney@uc.edu